Unified Payments Interface: History

-From January 1, 2019, UPI became a popular payment option for initial public offerings (IPOs).
+From 1 January 2019, UPI became a popular payment option for initial public offerings (IPOs).
 The transaction limit was enhanced from ₹100,000 to ₹200,000 in March 2020.
 From December 2021, RBI again increased the limit to ₹500,000 for Retail Direct Scheme and IPO applications.
-To make UPI economically feasible for payment companies, RBI is considering merchant discount rate (MDR) on future UPI transactions.
-In its first monetary policy for financial year 2022–23, RBI proposed cardless cash withdrawal facility from ATM using UPI based QR code.
-In partnership with NSDL Payments Bank and NPCI, ToneTag launched VoiceSE which will enable 400 million feature phone users to make UPI payment using voice in Hindi, Tamil, Telugu, Malayalam, Kannada, and Bengali languages.
+To make UPI economically feasible for payment companies, RBI is considering a merchant discount rate (MDR) on future UPI transactions.
+In its first monetary policy for the 2022–23 financial year, RBI proposed a cardless cash withdrawal facility from ATMs using UPI-based QR codes.
+In partnership with the NSDL Payments Bank and NPCI, ToneTag launched VoiceSE, which will enable 40 crores (400 million) feature phone users to make UPI payments using voice in Hindi, Telugu, Tamil, Malayalam, Kannada, and Bengali languages.

+According to Redseer Strategy Consultants, in 2023, UPI usage has expanded outside of metro areas.
+Currently, around 70% of UPI users are from places other than Tier-1 cities.
+Furthermore, over 80% of newly registered users originate from Tier-2 cities and other nearby areas.
+On 8 August 2024, RBI suggested raising the UPI tax payment ceiling from ₹1 lakh to ₹5 lakh.

+Professor Carlos Montes, Lead of the Innovation Hub for Prosperity at the Cambridge Judge Business School, argues that UPI gives other nations a chance to absorb knowledge from India's experience and get inspiration for implementing it in their own nations.
+The expansion of UPI demonstrates that the government is ensuring that the technology it creates for citizens is easy to use, easily accessible, and constantly improved, which accounts for the high rate of UPI acceptance in India.
+In 2025, UPI surpassed Visa in digital payments, according to the International Monetary Fund.
+Over 640 million transactions are handled via UPI per day, compared to 639 million by Visa.